cnumr/ecoindex_cli/README.md

 </details>

-> This makes an analysis with a screen resolution of 1920x1080px by default
+> This makes an analysis with a screen resolution of 1920x1080px by default and with the last known version of chromedriver.
+You can set those settings with options: `--window-size` and `--chrome-version`

 ### Set the output file